avatar

 About

 Welcome to my webpage!
-I am a Ph.D. candidate at the University of Maryland, College Park, advised by Yanir A. Rubinstein.
-I am currently in my sixth year, and plan to graduate Spring 2025.
+I am an H.C.
+Wang Assistant Professor at Cornell University.
 I am interested in geometric analysis, convex geometry, several complex variables, and geometric flows.

 Books

 solicited by the Amer.
 Math.
-Soc. (manuscript in preparation)
+Soc.

 Publications and Preprints